Dhruv2012/Autonomous-Farm-Robot/README.md

 ![](Documents/readme-images/bonnet-metrics.png)

-Here,label 0,1,2 are in order of Weed,Crop and Soil(i.e. R,G,B).
+- Label 0,1,2 are in order of Weed,Crop and Soil(i.e. R,G,B).

 #### Real-time latency: